kshedden/kshedden.github.io/python_practicalities.md

 Due to the huge community of Python users, the core language and interpreter have been heavily optimized for performance.
-Interpreted Python is generally faster than interpreted [R](http://cran.org).
-However, in any interpreted language, complicated operations will be somewhat slow.
+Interpreted Python is generally faster than interpreted R.  However, in any interpreted language, complicated operations will be somewhat slow.
 Most generic operations in Python (like sorting a list) are implemented in C.  These generic operations will take roughly the same time to execute in any well-implemented language (e.g. R, Matlab, Python, C, Java).

 It is possible to write C extensions to Python.
-This is made particularly easy by using a tool called "[Cython](http://cython.org)".
+This is made particularly easy by using a tool called [Cython](http://cython.org).
 However, most users will rarely if ever need to use Cython.
-Due to the availability of excellent Python libraries such as [Numpy](http://www.numpy/org), it is often possible to express complex calculations in such a way that most of the work takes place in the library (where time-critical components will already have been written in C).
+Due to the availability of excellent Python libraries such as [Numpy](http://www.numpy.org), it is often possible to express complex calculations in such a way that most of the work takes place in the library (where time-critical components will already have been written in C).

 ### What is distinctive about Python?